mozilla/bedrock/docs/firefox-desktop-attribution.rst

 How does attribution work?
 --------------------------

-See the `Application Logic Flow Chart`_ for a visual representation of the steps below.
+See the `Application Logic Flow Chart`_ for a more detailed visual representation of the steps below (Mozilla access only).

 #.
 A user visits a page on www.mozilla.org.
 On page load, a `JavaScript
-   function`_ collects referral and analytics data about frp, where their visit originated (see the table below for a full list of attribution data we collect).
+   function`_ collects referral and analytics data about from where their visit originated (see the table below for a full list of attribution data we collect).
 #.
 Once the attribution data is validated, bedrock then generates an attribution
    session ID.
 This ID is included in the user's attribution data, and is also sent